abrudz/aplcart/README.md

 **There is plenty of documentation on what parts of APL do.
 APLcart seeks to answer *How do I…* questions.**

-It is intended for both beginners and professionals, but knowledge of basic APL syntax is a prerequisite.
+APLcart is a searchable repository of short APL phrases intended for both beginners and professionals.
+Knowledge of basic APL syntax is a prerequisite.

 Note that Internet Explorer is not supported.